velarded/DanicaTest/README.txt

 This is a test commit file to GitHub from SmartGit software!
+Added more text!